2024 Solar Incentives Guide for Harrisonburg, VA - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
 Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 The percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
 Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Harrisonburg solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Harrisonburg solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these can include tax credits, rebates and more.
-These solar incentives — which might be provided by your county or municipality, or by the state of Virginia — could be offered for only a limited time, or on an ongoing basis.
+Similar to federal incentives, these could include tax credits, rebates and more.
+Some incentives are ongoing, while others are available for a limited time.
+These incentives might be given by the Virginia government, or by your county or municipality.

 Next Steps for Installing Solar in Harrisonburg